anwarmamat/cmsc330summer19-public/p4a/README.md

   - ForStmt -> `for` `(` ID `from` Expr `to` Expr `)` `{` Stmt `}`
   - WhileStmt -> `while` `(` Expr `)` `{` Stmt `}`

-As with the Expression grammar, the transformation to enable the grammar to be parsable can be found in the [addendum][ambiguity].
+As with the expression grammar, the transformation to enable the grammar to be parsable can be found in the [addendum][ambiguity].
 If we expand on our previous example, we can see how the expression parser integrates directly into the statement parser:

 **Input:**
 ```